MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - **README.md**: Documentation explaining the application's purpose and vulnerabilities

-1. Build and run the application to observe its current behavior.
+1. To observe the application's current behavior, build and run the application.

-    Run the following commands in the terminal:
+    For example, you can open Visual Studio Code's integrated terminal window and run the following commands:

     ```bash
     cd ContosoShopEasy